RuixiZhang42/lstfiracode/README.md

 in the `verbatim` environment is available.

 This package does not provide the Fira Code font files.
-The newest version of the font files can be downloaded at the [GitHub Fira Code Releases page](https://github.com/tonsky/FiraCode/releases).
+The newest version of the fonts can be downloaded at the [GitHub Fira Code Releases page](https://github.com/tonsky/FiraCode/releases).
 Here is a sample preamble of a document: